 This grant counts toward the $2.5 billion campaign, “For All: The Indiana University Bicentennial Campaign.”

 For All: The Indiana University Bicentennial Campaign is taking place on all IU-administered campuses including IU Bloomington, Indiana University–Purdue University Indianapolis, IU East, IU Kokomo, IU Northwest, IU South Bend, and IU Southeast.
 The campaign will conclude in December 2019 to coincide with IU’s bicentennial year celebration in 2020.
-To learn more about the campaign, its impact, and how to participate, visit forall.iu.edu.
+Learn more about the campaign, its impact, and how to participate.